• Skip to primary navigation

 Preparing Lauki in pressure cooker

-• Quick release the pressure.
+• Once the pressure cooking is done, quick release the pressure manually.
 Immediately strain the water from the lauki using a strainer.

 • Keep the strainer under running cold water for 30 seconds, so the lauki does not overcook.
 Press the lauki between your palms to remove excess water.
 Keep aside.